fclorenzo/pkreborn-access/README.md

 - **Accessible Summary**: Selecting this opens a sub-menu with three choices:
   - **Display BST**: Reads the Pokémon's species, form, typing, base stats, and abilities.
   - **Pokemon Details**: Reads more in-depth information, including level, held item, nature, IVs, EVs, and moves.
+  - **Biology**: Reads a descriptive text about the Pokémon's appearance and behavior (sourced from Bulbapedia).
   - **Export Team**: Exports your party to a file in pokepaste format.

 ### Pokémon PC Menu Controls

 The "Accessible Summary" option is also available when you select a Pokémon in a PC box.
+It provides the "Display BST", "Pokemon Details" and "Biology" sub-options.

+### Battle Controls

-It provides the "Display BST" and "Pokemon Details" sub-options.
+When selecting a Pokémon to switch in during battle, the "Accessible Summary" option is also available.
+It provides the "Display BST", "Pokemon Details" and "Biology" sub-options.

 ## Installation